mikewest/signature-based-sri/README.markdown

 This mechanism has some interesting properties:

-*   It addresses many of the "evil CDN" concerns that drove interest in hash-based SRI.
-If a developer's CDN is compromised, an attacker may be able to maliciously alter source files, but hopefully won't be able to generate a valid signature for the injected code.
+*   It addresses many of the "evil third party" concerns that drove interest in hash-based SRI.
+If some embedded third party content is compromised -- for example, a widget, or a JavaScript library included from offsite -- an attacker may be able to maliciously alter source files, but hopefully won't be able to generate a valid signature for the injected code.
 Developers will be able to ensure that _their_ code is executing, even when it's delivered from a server outside their control.